aghoshpro/OntoRaster/README.md

 <!-- Raster extension of VKG system Ontop to query over **multidimensional raster** data combined with **relational data**.
 Current version of OntoRaster supports regular gridded 3-D **raster** data and geometrical **vector data** in geospatial domain.
 We are constantly improving the extension with new features which will enable the end user to query over raster data and vector data of any domain under the VKG paradigm in future. -->

-Raster extension of _Virtual Knowledge Graph (VKG)_ system Ontop to query over **multidimensional raster** data integrated with **relational data** in arbitrary domains.
-At present, it integrates and queries regular gridded (geo) spatial-temporal **raster** data together with relational data including **vector** geometrical data, **OpenStreetMap (OSM)** data and **3DCityGML** data on the fly.
+Demonstrating  **raster** extension of _Virtual Knowledge Graph (VKG)_ system **Ontop** to query over **multidimensional raster** data integrated with **relational data** in arbitrary domains.
+At present, it integrates and queries regular gridded (geo) spatial-temporal **raster** data together with relational data including **vector** geometrical data on the fly.
 We're constantly enhancing the extension with new robust features to enable end users to semantically query raster data of arbitrary domain under the VKG paradigm.

+## Features
+- 🎯 Supports **RasSPARQL**, an extended SPARQL with raster functionalities compliant with GeoSPARQL functions.
+- 🧠 Smart integration of heterogenous relational data, 2D & 3D geometrical data and $n-dimensional$ data in geospatial domain (or ideally any arbitrary domain) with respective meta data handling during query time.
+- 🧮 Supports incremental addition of new OWL ontologies, DB Schemas along with respective R2RML mappings to VKG specification.
+- 🗜️ Supported Data Formats : `.txt`, `.shp`, `.geojson`, `.geotiff`, `.netcdf`, `.gml`, `json`.
+- 🤖 Query Answers are explainable by LLMs i.e., Ollama, ChatGPT, Claude etc.
+- 🖥️ Clean Web UI and SPARQL YASGUI for usage demonstration.

 ## Table of Contents